WukoSiric/tic-tac-toe/readme.md

 - [x] Create working game loop
 - [ ] Improve enemy AI with Minimax algorithm
 - [ ] Implement pruning for enemy AI

+## Automated Testing
+Unit testing is implemented for most a number of the project's classes.
+These can be run by navigating to the root directory of the project and entering `pytest` into the console.